raylutz/audit-engine-docsite/docs/user-guide/sending_data.md

 Level 3 requires security capabilities of voting machines and scanners.

-1. **Create Public Key Manifest:** Create a *public key manifest* file containing all the the public keys of scanners used to create ballot images.
+1. **Create Public Key Manifest:** Create a *public key manifest* file containing all the public keys of scanners used to create ballot images.
 2. Secure the *public key manifest* file by submitting it to a third-party transparency service, such as [DataTrails.ai](https://DataTrails.ai) prior to the election, and make it available to the public.
 3. **Signed Hashes of Ballot Images:** Each voting machine and scanner used in the election must create a hash of each ballot image as it is produced and sign it with its internally-generated private key, which is related to the public key provided in the *public key manifest* file.
 These signed hashes should be included in the ballot image archives with the same base name as the image file, and in a standard format.
 4. Create and post the hash manifest file as in Level 2.